 - Build: This section lets the user provide the build mechanism settings.

-- Post-build Actions: This section lets the user provide settings to the post build actions that would be executed once the build execution is completion.
+- Post-build Actions: This section lets the user provide settings to the post-build actions that would be executed once the build execution is the completion.

 Let us take a step ahead and configure the job with the necessary settings.
-User can leave the options under “General Job Settings” and “Advanced Job Options” to their default state.
+The user can leave the options under “General Job Settings” and “Advanced Job Options” to their default state.

 Configuring Source Code Management

-Step 1: Select “Subversion” option.
+Step 1: Select the “Subversion” option.
 As soon as the user selects Subversion, following options would appear.